tstatler/doctools/guides/node/mvc/README.md

 * **main*** \-- the main entrance script file for Node.ACS to load to start the application
 * **framework*** \-- the "type" of app, if the value is "mvc", Node.ACS will run it as an app with the MVC framework.
 * **dependencies** \-- app dependencies, when an app starts, every modules declared here will be installed before starting the app
+* **npmRegistry** \-- the npm registry to use for installing dependencies.
+By default, the official public npm registry is used (shown in the example).
 * **logfile** \-- log file's name, log file will be placed in "logs" folder
 * **engines** \-- contains key-value pairs of engine versions.
 Use this field to specify the version of Node.js to run your application on.
 Use `node` as the key and the version or version range as the